-- a) In case of patient without pneumonia symptoms, collect one nasopharyngeal or oropharyngeal swab in a UTM or VTM (at least 2 ml.). - b) In case of patient with pneumonia symptoms without endotracheal intubation - o Collect sputum sample in one sterile container with UTM or VTM. - o In case of children < 5 years old or individuals whose sputum cannot be collected, collect one nasopharyngeal or suction samples in a UTM or VTM. - c) In case of patient with pneumonia symptoms and endotracheal intubation, collect tracheal suction or cut the tip of the suction tube and put it in one UTM or VTM. - 5) During outbreak, there may be a need for using of antigen test kit (ATK) for diagnosis and should be confirmed with RT-PCR according to NIH guidelines.
-If positive result by self-testing, individual should be treated as COVID-19 case and be isolated while waiting for RT-PCR result.
+- o In case of children < 5 years old or individuals whose sputum cannot be collected, collect one nasopharyngeal or suction samples in a UTM or VTM. - c) In case of patient with pneumonia symptoms and endotracheal intubation, collect tracheal suction or cut the tip of the suction tube and put it in one UTM or VTM. - 5) Antigen testing or antibody testing is not recommended for diagnosis, however antigen testing could be used in some cases with history of symptoms suspecting COVID-19 infection and while waiting for RT-PCR result for the purpose of isolation and treatment (according to DMSc guidelines)